 Sen. Lindsey Graham asks Horowitz if Strzok or McCabe misled investigators

-Sen. Lindsey Graham is calling on the Justice Department to set the record straight about an alleged meeting between then-FBI Deputy Director Andrew McCabe and agent Peter Strzok, in which “an insurance policy” against a possible Trump victory in the 2016 election was purportedly discussed.
+Sen. Lindsey Graham is calling on the Justice Department to set the record straight about an alleged meeting involving then-FBI Deputy Director Andrew McCabe, agent Peter Strzok and attorney Lisa Page, in which “an insurance policy” against a possible Trump victory in the 2016 election purportedly was discussed.

-In a letter obtained by Fox News, Graham, R-S.C., formally asked Inspector General Michael Horowitz to resolve conflicting statements about a meeting discussed in text messages between Strzok and his colleague and lover Lisa Page.
+In a letter obtained by Fox News, Graham, R-S.C., formally asked Inspector General Michael Horowitz to resolve conflicting statements about a meeting discussed in text messages between Strzok and Page, his colleague and lover.

 In a text from Strzok to Page dated Aug.
 15, 2016, the pair discussed “an insurance policy” in the event that Donald Trump went on to win the presidential election.